-1.0 credit - \417 ADVANCED PLACEMENT CALCULUS AB.
-Covers differentiation and integration and some of their - \418 applications.
+1.0 credit - 417 ADVANCED PLACEMENT CALCULUS AB.
+Covers differentiation and integration and some of their - 418 applications.
 Limits and analytic geometry also receive quite a bit of attention.
 Students taking this course may take the Advanced Placement exam and should be able to test out of at least one semester of college calculus.
 A graphing calculator is required.
+This is a weighted course.

 Prerequisite: At least a grade C in Pre-Calculus.
+Yearlong course.

+1.0 credit

-\422 ADVANCED PLACEMENT CALCULUS BC.
+422 ADVANCED PLACEMENT CALCULUS BC.
 Students will explore the concepts, methods, and applications of differential and integral calculus, including topics such as parametric, polar, and vector functions, and series.
 Students will perform experiments and investigations and solve problems by applying their knowledge and skills.
 Students taking this course may take the Advanced Placement exam and should be able to test out of at least one semester of college calculus.
 A graphing calculator is required.

+This is a weighted course.